GeoPlatform/CCB-Plugins/plugins/geoplatform-map-preview/README.txt

 == Changelog ==

-= 2.1.1 =
-* Fixed bug causing incorrect results when filtering by KG Classifiers.
-* Fixed bug causing broken endpoints for results.
-* Numerous small tweaks.

-= 2.1.0 =
-* Reorganization of carousel generation procedure, greatly improving performance.

-= 2.0.1 =
-* Feature and styling tweaks.

-= 2.0.0 =
+= 1.0 =
-* Complete admin and functional redesign.
-Extensive interactive options added.
+* A change since the previous version.
+* Another change.

-= 1.0.0 =
+= 0.5 =
-* Initial release.
+* List versions from most recent at top to oldest at bottom.

 == Upgrade Notice ==